 Located in Memphis, Tennessee, USA, and operating on approximately 2 hectares of land, the plant specializes in coal tar distillation.
-The coal tar distillation facilities include two batch distillation units with the annual capacity of seventeen million litres of coal tar.
+The coal tar distillation facilities include two batch distillation units with an annual capacity of seventeen million litres of coal tar.
 The plant also includes a maintenance facility, product testing lab, barge unloading dock, and offices for production and clerical personnel.

-For the year ended December 31, 2010, there were no capital expenditures at the Memphis Plant.
+For the year ended December 31, 2011, capital expenditures totalled approximately US\$583,000 at the Memphis Plant, primarily for tankage and capacity increases.